CORNELIA MAUDE SPELMAN

 Her twelfth children’s book, A Foot Is Not a Fish! is about what is true, and helps children’s critical thinking skills while playfully illustrating the difference between facts and opinions or wishes.

-Cornelia’s first memoir, MISSING, about her family’s emotional legacies, has been called “memoir writing at its absolute finest.”
+Cornelia’s first memoir, MISSING (paperback 2022) about her family’s emotional legacies, has been called “memoir writing at its absolute finest.”
+(Alex Kotlowitz, author, There Are No Children Here)